-RUZO: From Lima, it was a one-hour plane ride, followed by two hours by four-by-four on dirt roads, then another hour on a motorized canoe, and then another hour hiking into the jungle.
+RUZO: From Lima, it was a one-hour plane ride, followed by two hours by 4×4 on dirt roads, then another hour on a motorized canoe, and then another hour hiking into the jungle.

 But then: the fateful moment.

-RUZO: I walked out of the jungle and when you think of jungle, you have to think of shade.
+RUZO: I walked out of the jungle, and when you think of jungle, you have to think of shade.
 It’s dark in the jungle.
-You see these 60-for walls of green, which are the trees shooting straight out of the jungle.
+You see these 60-foot walls of green, which are the trees shooting straight out of the jungle.
 Then, among the treetops, you see a cloud of smoke just going up towards the heavens.